saksham-2410/saksham-2410/README.md

 ### Hey there 👋 I'm Saksham Dewan

-- 🌱 I’m currently learning ...
-Backend Web Developent
+- 🌱 I’m currently practicing ...
+Competetive Coding.
 - 💬 Ask me about ...
-Competetive Coding and Front End Development
+Competetive Coding and Front End Development.
 - ⚡ Fun fact: ...The first computer virus was created by a 15-year-old in 1982.

 Final Year Student at Vellore Institute of Technology, Vellore pursuing B.Tech focused in Computer Science .
 Skilled in C++,Data Structures, HTML/CSS .
 Budding Web Developer .
-I also love to learn and explore about new technologies in varoius technical domains.Currently engaged in learning Backend Web development technologies .
+I also love to learn and explore about new technologies in varoius technical domains.Currently interning at Trellix (Formerly McAfee and FireEye) as a software engineer in the domain of cybersecurity.

 See my portfolio at <a>https://sakshamdewan.me/</a>